dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.faq.md

 Since your API is stateless, you should use a store to preserve state in order to properly limit client requests and protect your API.
 A cool option to do that is [Azure Redis Cache](https://azure.microsoft.com/en-us/services/cache/) in alignment with one of these excellent express modules: [strict-rate-limiter](https://www.npmjs.com/package/strict-rate-limiter), [express-brute](https://www.npmjs.com/package/express-brute), or [rate-limiter](https://www.npmjs.com/package/express-limiter).
 If you want to use a fast and scalable backend for these modules or if you just want something to cache your data, we recommend the [Azure Redis Cache](https://docs.microsoft.com/en-us/azure/redis-cache/) service.

 ### Where is the Application Insights documentation?
 The Function gets configured to use Application Insights for instrumentation.
 Check [here](https://docs.microsoft.com/en-us/azure/application-insights/).
 Below you can see two screenshots that contain some of the performance metrics Application Insights can generate for you.

 ![alt text](https://github.com/dgkanatsios/AzureFunctionsNodeScores-Cosmos/blob/master/media/appInsights1.JPG?raw=true "Application Insights overview metrics")

 ![alt text](https://github.com/dgkanatsios/AzureFunctionsNodeScores-Cosmos/blob/master/media/appInsights2.JPG?raw=true "Application Insights performance")

+ You can check [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring) for a detailed guide about Azure Functions + Application Insights integration.
+Also, you can take a look at the Storage account that's created with the Azure Function, some logs about Function's calls are kept there.

 ## Various